anayini/TIL/ProgrammingLanguages/Parsing/Parsing-techniques.md

 of lookahead needed to parse the grammar.
 3. K=1 parsers are easy to hand write, but it becomes harder for K > 1.
 4. Many production level languages are written using handwritten LL parsers.

+## Parser Combinators
+1. A way of designing a parser through the composition of smaller parsers.
+2. Tend to result in much more readable parsers.

+## Compiler compilers / Parser generators
+1. Typically allow users to write a grammar in a DSL as input and get a parser as output.
+2. Less control over the parser and its internal state / error messaging
+3. Because of 2. this is why many production level languages use hand written recursive descent parsers.